 Kate hopes to ignite creativity in young children through gentle encouragement and practicing basic skills.
 Children's fine motor skills are honed as they discipliine themselves to draw in their sketchbook regularly.

 Kate earned her Bachelor's degree in Early Childhood & Elementary Education from Kutztown University.
 Since 1997 she has helped to direct Masterpiece Art.
 Sam and Kate Mylin are currently educational support staff at the Delaware Art Museum in Wilmington.
-She also serves on the Board of the LCAA.

 The founder and director of Masterpiece Art, a business which seeks to serve people by igniting creativity & developing relationships, Sam Mylin is a graduate of the Antonelli Institute of Art and has been a working artist since 1981.